 - Quit Smoking: Avoid tobacco, which damages the blood vessels throughout your body, allowing plaque to form and accelerating heart and vascular disease.
 Stopping use of tobacco includes cigarettes, cigars, pipes, and chewing tobacco products.
 Research shows that immediately after you stop using tobacco, your risk of heart attack, stroke, and death decrease substantially.

-Mount Sinai Heart offers cardiac resynchronization therapy for patients with congestive heart failure who also have a heart rhythm disorder such as an arrhythmia.
+Mount Sinai Fuster Heart Hospital offers cardiac resynchronization therapy for patients with congestive heart failure who also have a heart rhythm disorder such as an arrhythmia.

 This therapy uses a minimally invasive procedure to implant a small, specialized device on your heart called a biventricular pacemaker.
 The device resynchronizes your heart's beating by triggering the left and right ventricles to contract simultaneously to pump blood more efficiently, and improve your heart's function.
 Sometimes we combine this device with an implanted cardioverter defibrillator (ICD) to help shock the heart to a normal rhythm.
 The ICD transmits information about your heart directly to our computers, so we can make the most educated, up-to-the-minute care decisions or changes.
 We can calibrate your biventricular pacemaker to meet your individual needs and provide maximum benefit.